usccolumbia/materialsatlas/docs/user-guide/supercell-generator.md

 Practically, the procedure for getting predictions consists in 3 steps

-1. upload a cif structure file
+1. Upload a cif structure file

-2. set the supercell dimensions in the format of 2,2,2, indicating X,Y,Z directions repeats of unit cells.
+2. Set the supercell dimensions in the format of 2,2,2, indicating X,Y,Z directions repeats of unit cells.

 3. Download the cif file.